pymodbus-dev/pymodbus/README.rst

    :target: https://gurubase.io/g/pymodbus
    :alt: PyModbus Guru

-Pymodbus is a full Modbus protocol implementation offering a client and server with synchronous/asynchronous API and simulators.
+Pymodbus is a full Modbus protocol implementation offering a client, server and simulator with synchronous/asynchronous API.
+Please observe that pymodbus follows the standard modbus and have only limited support for non-standard devices.

 Our releases follow the pattern `X.Y.Z`.
 We have strict rules for what different version number updates mean: